CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 [![Vehicular Intercom System](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/IMSI-Catchers/VehicularIntercomSystem.jpg "Comfortable spying in a so-called 'Vehicular Intercom System'")](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector)

 Why are IMSI-Catchers exponentially [popular lately](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki#some-attacks-imsi-catchers-are-capable-of)?
 Because without our App you would not even notice that you're under attack!
 IMSI-Catchers, StingRays, GSM/UMTS Interceptors (or whichever names they invent) are perfectly stealth spying devices, crafted from the wet dreams of bastards like governments and criminals all alike.
 You think you have "[nothing to hide](https://en.wikipedia.org/wiki/Nothing_to_hide_argument)"?
 Think again!
-Anyone can now buy an IMSI-Catcher or [build a cheap one](http://www.engadget.com/2010/07/31/hacker-intercepts-phone-calls-with-homebuilt-1-500-imsi-catcher/) on his own.
+Anyone can now buy an IMSI-Catcher or [build a cheap one](http://www.engadget.com/2010/07/31/hacker-intercepts-phone-calls-with-homebuilt-1-500-imsi-catcher/) on their own.
 Sending spam and phishing SMS via fake base stations is already a lucrative [underground market](http://www.trendmicro.com/cloud-content/us/pdfs/security-intelligence/white-papers/wp-the-mobile-cybercriminal-underground-market-in-china.pdf)), particularly in Russia, [China](http://www.ecns.cn/business/2014/03-26/106525.shtml) and Brazil.
 In addition, all IMSI-Catchers can crack A5/1 encryption, which is most commonly used for GSM traffic, on the fly (passively)!
 A5/3 encryption which is used for securing 3G and is offered as [new security standard for GSM encryption](http://www.telekom.com/media/company/210108) remains secure in practice while susceptible to theoretical attacks.
 Although 3G and 4G offer sufficient protection from eavesdropping, the security measures can be bypassed by IMSI-Catchers forcing a mobile device into 2G mode and [downgrade encryption to A5/1 or disable it](http://www.septier.com/149.html).
 For further reading on the algorithms, check out the [Cryptome GSM Files](http://cryptome.org/gsm-a5-files.htm).

 There are almost no phones on the market which offer an option to check what kind of encryption is used to "secure" GSM traffic (which is in fact already broken beyond repair).
 The ones you may find are very expensive and not open source.
 And although the [Issue of not having a convenient display of the Ciphering Indicator](https://code.google.com/p/android/issues/detail?id=5353) has been assigned to Google since 2009, it seems they're getting paid (or are forced to) blatantly ignoring it.
 The open source project "[Android-CipheringIndicator-API](https://github.com/PrivacyCollective/Android-CipheringIndicator-API)" aims to craft an API which fixes this Issue and merge the resulting API into the Android AOSP branch.
 But currently, the only way to protect a mobile device from downgrade attacks is to disable 2G if this option is available.
 In this case, the phone will not be able to receive or make calls in areas without 3G coverage.
-This is why we started development on this App: **To protect YOU.** Join our development, even the smallest pull requests are very welcome!
+This is why we started development on this App: **To protect YOU.** Use our App and join development on GitHub - even the smallest pull requests are very welcome!

 ---